mr7brown/agb.github.io/pages/single-posts/tw-authoring.md

     <img class="post-image"  src="images/fb-wiki.png" />
 </div>

 {% include important.html content="You don't have to be fancy.
 Sometimes simple is better." %}

 ## Documentation Portals (Static Sites)

 A second scenario that you may come across regarding documentation management is the need for a public or internal facing site comprised of information designed to be built in a tiered manner.

-For example: Third party partners can't simply deliver content to HBO.
-They need more information than where/how to upload files.
+To illutrate this, let's look at an example from HBO.
+Third party partners can't simply deliver content to HBO - because they need more information than where/how to upload files.
+IF that is all that was required, there would be no need for a Media Supply Chain team.

 And this is where information architecture comes into play.
-Thinking about a logical structure for partners to begin consuming information, and deliverying content to HBO, then you can begin laying out the information that moves progressively:
+Knowing that there are more steps to the process, technical writers and documentation engineers become tasked with understanding the process for delivery and reproducing that knoweldge for unfamiliar parties.
+Once that is done, you can begin laying out the information that moves progressively:

 1. Onboarding.
 1. Technical assessments.